-If you are trying to run Asp.Net application and getting given error in your browser even after successfully build and compile without getting any error.
+If you are trying to run ASP.NET application and getting

-Don’t worry! this is all happening because your build is trying to find
+Don’t worry! this is all happening because your project is trying to find

-\bin\roslyn\csc.exe because following packages have been added in your project.
-Just review you
+\bin\roslyn\csc.exe path inside your project at run time.
+The following packages have been added to your project.
+Just review your

-packages.config file, you can have both of them there.
+packages.config file, where you can find both of them as listed below.

-Why Roslyn and what is use of Roslyn in Visual Studio
+Why Roslyn and what is the use of Roslyn in Visual Studio

-If you are running your project using .net Framework 4.5.2 with Visual Studio 2015/2017, you might have noticed that the project templates using Roslyn by default.
-Actually Roslyn provides open-source C# and Visual Basic compilers with rich code analysis APIs.
+If you are running your project using .net Framework 4.5.2 or higher version with Visual Studio 2015/2017/2019, you might have noticed that the project templates using Roslyn by default.
+Actually, Roslyn provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.